 Future Crop Ready Date

-Andropogon ternarius Black Mountain #2 (bluish-green to red; white tufts)
+Andropogon ternarius Black Mountain #2 (blue-grn to red; white tufts) (NATIVE)

 Characteristics & Attributes